symsoft/ecc-api-guide/list-subscriptions.md

 #### Paging

-It is possible to add a offset and limit query parameter that specifies what part of the subscriptions that should be returned.
+It is possible to control paging by using the `offset` and `limit` query parameters.
+These parameters specifies what part/page of the subscriptions that should be returned.

 | Query parameter | Description |
 | :--- | :--- |